Miro-H/optimizing-elligator-1/documentation/optimizations/notes_miro.md

 - Change `Curve`, `CurvePoint`, and `EgcdResult` to directly hold `BigInt` instead of only pointers
     - Remove corresponding obsolete `free_*` functions
 - Initialize curve parameters in `init_curve1174` directly from hex strings instead of computing them whenever possible
+- Change GCD to return pointer to `EgcdResult`, add `EgcdResult` as argument